 Still, in between complaints there was a lot of good music.
 Her mother’s voice was sweet and almost always on key, and she sang the words clearly, so even little Amanda understood what the song was about.
 By the time she was five she knew all of Rodgers & Hammerstein, not just the mammoth hits but also the more modest ones, like Flower Drum Song, right down to the flops no one remembered: Pipe Dream, Me & Juliet, Allegro.
 Even her mother was astounded at how accurately she could pipe the songs along with the records.

 “I haven’t heard this in awhile.
 I used to love it,” her mother murmured, almost to herself, one rainy fall afternoon, as she took a long-playing black vinyl record from its cover and put it on the turntable.

 Six-year-old Amanda wandered over to the table and picked up the album cover.
 The name of the show, The Life and Times, was printed in bold letters across the top, with a pencil sketch of a black top hat and neatly folded white gloves in the middle.
 A splashy yellow sun, its rays streaming diagonally, filled the rest of the cover.
-She forgot about it, though, as the record began to play.
+At the bottom were other names.
+Her mother had explained carefully that those were the people who made up the tunes and the words and the stories of the shows.
+Amanda glanced at these now, but could not quite sound them out; she was just spelling her way through the Dick & Jane books, and while she could read the title, these names were longer and harder.
+She forgot about them altogether, though, as the record began to play.